ojalaw/INTOL-MP1/README.md

 These sites were used to source the imagery for my site.

 [W3schools](https://www.w3schools.com/)
-W3schools was used to sourece javascript for my site and for certain CSS aspects (mentioned below).
+W3schools was used to source javascript for my site and for certain CSS aspects (mentioned below).

 [PageSpeed Insights](https://pagespeed.web.dev/)
 PageSpeed Insights was used as a backup to Google Chrome Dev tools when lighthouse testing my site.